Flash-Git/Arca/README.md

 ## UNFINISHED/UNAUDITED - DO NOT USE

 ### SUMMARY
-Through a set of autonomous contracts I'm going to to enable video game style trading boxes between all Ethereum accounts.
+Through a set of autonomous contracts I'm going to enable video game style trading boxes between all Ethereum accounts.
-All tradeable assets and individual actions will be tradeable.
+This includes the manipulation of any Ethereum asset as well as individual actions available through 2nd party function calls.

 Want to buy a cryptokitty but don't have the up front Eth?

-Maybe the seller will accept 3 of your kitties, a tank, 3ICO tokens and a signed message of his choice.
+Maybe the seller will give it to you in exchange for 3 of your kitties, a tank, 3ICO tokens and a signed message of his choice.

 ### WHAT CAN BE TRADED?
 Ether: